shrey11-git/Treport/README.md

 # Treport (Trend based Report Generator)
 A Python-powered data analysis and PDF report generator for UPI transaction trends in India.

-# ※ What Problem Does It Solve?
-Startups or small businesses often lack the tools or budget for deep market analytics.
-Treport bridges that gap by giving you clear, visual insights from UPI transaction data — highlighting usage trends, seasonal spikes, and app-wise dominance.
-The insights help businesses make smarter decisions, like when to market, where to partner, and how to forecast future demand.

 # ※ How It Came to Life
 Many early-stage companies can’t afford full-blown data teams or paid reports.
 Treport was built with them in mind.